 Delhi is the true cultural hub of India.
 If you want to know about the Indian heritage and traditions then your trip to Delhi would be enough for this purpose.
 It is located at a distance of about 2,169, 1,422, 1,517, 1,578 km from Bengaluru, Mumbai, Kolkata, and Hyderabad respectively.
 Being the capital of India, it has been very well-connected with other cities and states by various means of transportation.
 Here is how you can travel to Delhi by the following means of public transportation.

-By Air.
-If you want to visit the Akshardham temple of Delhi, then, the nearest airport is Indira Gandhi International Airport which is well-connected to major metropolitan cities of India and overseas.
+If you want to visit the Akshardham temple of Delhi, then, the nearest airport is Indira Gandhi International Airport, New Delhi which is well-connected to major metropolitan cities of India and overseas.
 The Akshardham Mandir is just 29 kilometres which will take around 1-2 hours to reach, depending upon the traffic conditions.
 After deboarding your flight, you can take a cab, bus or also consider travelling by Delhi metro.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here